14 Shades of Grey

 14 Shades of Grey is the fourth studio album by American rock band Staind, released on May 20, 2003.
-The album continues to develop a post-grunge sound seen on the band's previous album Break the Cycle, though the songs on 14 Shades of Grey have fewer pop hooks, focusing more on frontman Aaron Lewis's emotions.
+The album continues the post-grunge sound as seen on the band's previous album Break the Cycle, but the songs on 14 Shades of Grey have fewer pop hooks, focusing more on frontman Aaron Lewis's emotions.
 It is the band's last album to be released from Elektra Records.

 The album featured four singles and debuted at No. 1 on the Billboard 200, with first week sales of 220,000 copies.
-By July 2003, 14 Shades of Grey had been certified gold then later platinum.
+By July 2003, 14 Shades of Grey had been certified Gold then later Platinum.

 Background

 After finishing their tour schedule, Staind allowed time for Lewis and his wife to conceive their first child and adjust to being parents for a few months.
 The band then took about five weeks to write new songs before they began recording in Los Angeles, including a week developing the songs at producer Josh Abraham's house.
 Guitarist Mike Mushok noted it as the first time Staind has actually written in the studio.

 In January 2003, Staind planned on a May 6 release date for their untitled fourth album.
 This date persisted into March during which an album title was announced.
 However, this would have to be delayed a few weeks.

 Aaron Lewis elaborated on the lighter direction of 14 Shades of Grey:

 Guitarist Mike Mushok described the album title in a 2003 interview:

 The song "Layne" is a tribute to Layne Staley, the late Alice in Chains singer.
 The song "Zoe Jane" honors Aaron Lewis' firstborn daughter.
 Some shots of Zoe Jane are featured in the video for "So Far Away".